 The Company determined the initial transaction price to be recognized totaled \$0.0 million, which is the upfront payment.
 The Company has excluded any future milestone payments from the transaction price due to uncertainty.
 The Company has allocated the total \$30.0 million initial transaction price to its one distinct performance obligation, the completion of the HOPE-3, Phase 3 clinical study.
 Revenue will be recognized using a proportional performance method in relation to the completion of the HOPE-3 clinical study to determine the extent of progress towards completion.
 Under this method, the transaction price is recognized over the contract's entire performance period using patient visit status relative to the total estimated number of patient visits.
-As of June 30, 2022, the Company recorded approximately \$15.7 million as current deferred revenue and approximately \$14.3 million as deferred revenue, net of current portion, on the Company's Condensed Consolidated Balance Sheets.
-The Company plans to begin recognizing this revenue beginning in the third quarter of 2022.
+For the three and nine months ended September 30, 2022, the Company recognized approximately \$1.6 million as revenue.
+Additionally, as of September 30, 2022, the Company recorded approximately \$18.6 million as current deferred revenue and approximately \$9.8 million as deferred revenue, net of current portion, on the Company's Condensed Consolidated Balance Sheets.